-If you want some tips on how you can actively manage your SAP license, you can listen to one of our latest recorded webcasts featuring a discussion with Sebastian Schoofs of VOQUZ, a SAP license advisory firm.
+If you want some tips and best practices for how to better manage your SAP license, you can listen to one of our latest recorded webcasts, featuring a discussion with David Morrison, former SAP customer and now SAP consultant at Snow Software.

 You can also listen to the recap of our licensing webcast, where ASUG CEO Geoff Scott and the CIO of Johnsonville Sausage, Ron Gilson answered burning questions from the user community about SAP's traditional user-based licensing model and its new documents-based licensing model.

 Please don't hesitate to reach out to us at email@example.com if you have questions or concerns.
 We want to hear from you and help you find the answers you need.
 We'll update this page regularly with the information you ask us to cover.